Priced and Unpriced Financing Rounds: What are the differences?published January 27, 2021

 The first priced round is also when many companies will grant their first external board seat to an outside shareholder.
 Typically this board member is the lead investor, who has contributed the largest amount of capital and handled the largest portion of the due diligence work for vetting the investment deal.

-When there are a mass of smaller investors rather than one large one, a board seat probably won’t be awarded.
+When there is a mass of smaller investors rather than one large VC or angel investor, a board seat probably won’t be awarded.

 For most companies, Series A is the first of the priced rounds, though increasingly some companies have found it helpful to raise early stage funding through a priced “Series Seed” round, which takes the place of the unpriced Seed stage.
 The terms sheets governing priced rounds vary in complexity, with Series Seed being the simplest and each subsequent series (i.e. Series A, Series B, etc) increasing in complexity.